-20.1 Recommended Exploration Program
+21.1 Recommended Exploration and Development Program

-Exploration of the Livengood project should continue with the aim of advancing the project toward a prefeasibility status.
+Exploration of the Livengood project should continue with the aim of advancing the project toward a pre-feasibility status.
 During Q1 and Q2 of 2010, ITH began the transition from exploration to development with the addition of a Chief Operating Officer (Carl Brechtel) and an Alaska based Project Manager (Karl Hanneman).
-ITH will develop a Fairbanks based technical management team, adding capacity in the geologic management, mine engineering, infrastructure engineering, environmental management and community engagement areas.
-This group will act as owner representatives in the direction and management of the specialty consulting and engineering contractors required to conduct prefeasibility and feasibility studies.
+Subsequently, ITH has added a Site Operations Manager (Richard Moses) and a Technical Services Manager (Keith Malone).
+ITH will continue to expand the Fairbanks based technical management team, adding capacity in the financial control, health and safety, infrastructure engineering, environmental management and community engagement areas.
+A two story office facility has been rented to house the Fairbanks Team and provide workspace for contractor technical personnel when they visit the site.
+This group will act as owner representatives in the direction and management of the specialty consulting and engineering contractors required to conduct pre-feasibility and feasibility studies.

 ITH plans to continue drilling, with another 40,000 m planned for the second half of 2010 to accomplish this goal.
-In addition, it will expand environmental baseline studies, community engagement activities, and metallurgical studies, and it will initiate mine infrastructure and engineering studies.
-The proposed program is an appropriate amount of drilling for the needs of the project and the time available in the field season.
-Activities that will help advance the project in this direction include those listed below.
+In addition, it will continue environmental baseline studies, community engagement activities, and metallurgical studies, and it will initiate mine infrastructure and engineering studies.
+Engineering contracts are underway for infrastructure siting and evaluation, and are being developed for the Metallurgical Plant design.
+The drilling program is being expanded by addition of helicopter transportable core rigs to test outlying gold anomalies as part of condemnation efforts.
+Characterization work will continue into the deep winter in order to meet the requirements of the PFS scheduling.
+Groundwater hydrogeologic testing has been on-going, with packer testing in core holes, and jet testing of RC holes being drilled in the Summer 2010 program.
+A pump test is being configured to stress the aquifers in the open pit area and is planned for late October 2010.
+Activities that will help advance the project include those listed below.